-Spill Prevention & Response The SWPPP shall include BMPs to minimize stormwater contamination at loading/unloading areas, and from equipment or container failures.
+The SWPPP shall include BMPs to minimize stormwater contamination at loading/unloading areas, and from equipment or container failures.
 The plan may refer to applicable portions of other existing plans such as SPCC plans required under 40 CFR Part 112.
 The SWPPP must: Describe spill prevention and response measures to address areas that are potential sources of fluid leaks or spills; Provide for immediate containment and clean up of spills/leaks.
-If malfunctioning equipment is responsible for the spill/leak, repairs shall also be conducted as soon as possible; Specify cleanup procedures including the use of dry absorbents.
+If malfunctioning equipment is responsible for the spill/leak, repairs shall also be conducted as soon as possible; Response Specify cleanup procedures including the use of dry absorbents.
 Where dry absorbent cleanup methods are used, an adequate supply of dry absorbent material shall be maintained on-site.
-Used absorbent material shall be disposed of properly; Drip pans or equivalent measures shall be placed under any leaking piece of stationary equipment until the leak is repaired.
-The drip pans shall be inspected for leaks and potential overflow and all liquids properly disposed of in accordance with RCRA requirements Store drums containing liquids, especially oil and lubricants indoors; in a bermed area; in overpack containers or spill pallets; or in similar containment devices; Install overfill prevention devices on all fuel pumps or tanks; Install an alarm and/or pump shut off system should be installed on outdoor equipment with hydraulic reservoirs exceeding 150 gallons in order to prevent draining the tank contents in the event of a line break.
+Used absorbent material shall be disposed of properly; Spill Prevention & Response • Drip pans or equivalent measures shall be placed under any leaking piece of stationary equipment until the leak is repaired.
+The drip pans shall be inspected for leaks and potential overflow and all liquids properly disposed of in accordance with RCRA requirements pill Pre The SWPPP shall document considerations of the following BMPs (or their equivalents): S Store drums containing liquids, especially oil and lubricants indoors; in a bermed area; in overpack containers or spill pallets; or in similar containment devices; Install overfill prevention devices on all fuel pumps or tanks; Install an alarm and/or pump shut off system should be installed on outdoor equipment with hydraulic reservoirs exceeding 150 gallons in order to prevent draining the tank contents in the event of a line break.
 Alternatively, the equipment may have a secondary containment system capable of containing the contents of the hydraulic reservoir plus adequate freeboard for precipitation Preventative Maintenance Program The owner or operator shall maintain: All containers used for outdoor chemical/significant materials storage to prevent leaking All elements of leachate collection and treatment systems to prevent commingling of leachate with stormwater The integrity and effectiveness of any intermediate or final cover (including making repairs to the cover as necessary to minimize the effects of settlement, sinking, and erosion).
+Main settlement, sinking, and erosion).